Strauaar/JSGame/README.md

   + Goals will be placed around the canvas and the objective is to get the projectiles to go towards and pass the goals.
 + Power-ups
   + Such power-ups will be implemented:
-    + The user can release all the stuck projectiles on the disc it directions normal to the the face of the disc.
+    + The user can release all the stuck projectiles on the disc in directions normal to the the face of the disc.
     + The user gains the ability to shoot incoming projectiles.

 In addition to the above features, the user will be able to access a game menu.